Puyodead1/devine-dl/README.md

 An alternative would be using a pywidevine Serve-compliant CDM API.
 Of course, you would need to know someone who is serving one, and they would need to give you access.
 Take a look at the [remote_cdm](CONFIG.md#remotecdm-listdict) config option for setup information.
 For further information on it see the pywidevine repository.

+## PlayReady Devices

+PlayReady content also requires a provisioned device file.
+Devine supports `.PRD` files (PlayReady Devices).
+Place these files in the PRDs directory shown by `devine env info`.
+When specifying a device with `devine cfg cdm.default`, only the filename (without extension) is required.
+Devine will look for the file in both the PRDs and WVDs directories.

 ## End User License Agreement